alesvaupotic/blog/windows-11-update-revert.md

 **Success!**
 After a few minutes, I got a prompt to restart the computer and it works as it should now.

+PS: I disabled automatic Windows Update for a week to wait for the next KB.